NayanDZ/Web/README.md

 1. Information Gathering
 2. Configuration and Deployment Management Testing
 3. Identity Management Testing
-4. Authentication Testing
+4. Authentication Testing (Authentication is the process of verifying users identity by assuring that the person is the same as what he is claiming for)
-5. Authorization Testing
+5. Authorization Testing (Authorization is the process of verifying what they have access to.
+It means it a way to check if the user has permission to use a resource or not)
 6. Session Management Testing
 7. Input validation Testing
 8. Error Handling